AccelerationNet/cl-inflector/README.md

     > (plural-of "advice")
     "advice"

+You can also pluralize/singularize symbols:
+    > (symbol-plural-of 'book)
+    BOOKS
+    > (symbol-singular-of 'pages)
+    PAGE

 Internationalization support
 ---------------
 Currently, cl-inflector has built-in support for english(`en_US`) and brazilian portuguese(`pt_BR`), and it also offers a simple API to change between languages: